corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/operating-tutorials/onboarding/mutual-tls.md

 ## Modify the Cluster Configurations

-To configure a cluster to use mutual TLS, you must set the `sslConfig.tlsType` flag in the `corda.p2p.gateway` configuration to `MUTUAL` for the follwoing:
+To configure a cluster to use mutual TLS, you must set the `sslConfig.tlsType` flag in the `corda.p2p.gateway` configuration to `MUTUAL` for the following:
 * The MGM cluster before registering the MGM
 * All member clusters before uploading the CPI